Looking to shake your style up a bit for the new year? Why not try out a few of these sustainable fashion trends for 2022?

-Who wouldn’t feel a bit elated dressing up in pretty floral patterns, donning stunning, dramatic sleeves, or wearing comfy, 70s inspired jeans?
+Who wouldn’t feel a bit elated dressing up in dramatic flared pants, donning sexy tiny tops, or wearing comfy, wide-legged jeans?
 Joie de vivre, calls for vibrant colours, too – and we will be seeing loads of them!

-Check out some of the best sustainable fashion trends for 2021, below!
+Ready to check out some of the best sustainable fashion trends for 2022, below!

 2. Bright Colours

-If you thought neon hues were just a passing 90s fad – they’re back!
+If you thought neon hues were just a passing 90s fad – well, they’re back!
 Big time, in fact, along with a bombastic feast of other colourful shades.
-Whether it’s monochrome designs or polychrome patterns, this year calls out for an explosion of bright nuances.
+Whether it’s monochrome designs or polychrome patterns, one of the top sustainable fashion trends for 2022 calls for an explosion of bright nuances.
 Much needed to cheer us all up, right?

 How to wear it: One of the best ways to wear brights is via African prints!
 Yevu clothing’s traditional West African wax print fabrics, shown below, are sourced from female wholesale vendors at Makola Market in Central Accra.
 Their prints are done on 100% cottons that will soften with wear and wash.

 Alternatively, our favourite veggie designer, Stella McCartney, shows how it’s done through monochrome brights, below.
 (Note the flared pants, too!)

 3. Recycled/Sustainable Knits

 This was a trend we had already announced in the autumn of 2020: the rise of recycled wool for knitwear.
 The touch on the skin is luscious, and the practices used to source the material are more humane.
 So no wonder this is still one of the hottest sustainable fashion trends for 2022.